Blacksmiths use bellows for churning up a fire, and that sometimes creates confusion with other ‘fire exercises.’

-- Position: I stand up with a straight back and close my eyes.
+- I stand with a straight back and close my eyes.

 - Inhale rapidly through my nose, activating the chest and ribcage muscles; my arms stretch up as if I’m about to grab something over my head.

-- Repeat until I get to the ‘hyperventilation sensation start’ on the tip of my tongue.
+- Repeat until I reach the ‘hyperventilation-response threshold’ and begin to experience the response sensations on the tip of my tongue.

-- Inhale in 3 parts and hold my breath until I reach the point of ‘air hunger start.’
+- Inhale, in 3 parts, and hold my breath until I gently reach the point of ‘air hunger start.’